-Parameters Description Add Add a new equipment identification.
+Parameter Description Add Add a new equipment identification.
 Enter a name for the equipment identification in the appearing dialog.
-Change Only active when you have selected an existing entry.
+Change Only active if you have selected an existing dialog.
 You can change the name of the equipment identification in the dialog that appears.
-Delete Only active when you have selected one or more existing entries.
+Delete Only active if you have selected one or more existing dialogs.
 Deletes the selected equipment identification without requesting confirmation.